DENTAL DISEASE IS A FREQUENT HEALTH ISSUE IN DOGS AND CATS

 - Discoloured teeth, masses and obvious periodontal disease.

 A simple prevention for you as an owner is brushing your pet’s teeth at home.
-Pets tend to resist it at the beginning, but accept it quite well if started in early stages (10 weeks to 10 months).
 It is recommended brushing once a day or at least twice a week.
 Alternatively, there are prescription diets to prevent dental disease.

-Check with your vet for most suitable tooth paste, brush and procedures according to your pet.
+Check with your vet for the most suitable toothpaste, brush and procedures according to your pet.